 (The following review was taken from this thread on the ToR forums.)

 It was the best of times, it was the worst of times.
 For ToR, unfortunately, mostly the worst.
-This isn’t my first review – I reviewed the game during the beta several times, but I was shunned by incredulous and overzealous fans.
+This isn’t my first review – I reviewed the game during the beta several times when I was busy trying to find free bingo games for android, but I was shunned by incredulous and overzealous fans.
 After all, it was “just” a beta.
 Well here we are, at the dawn of release – no longer in the beta.
 So where does this game stand in the grand scheme of things?
 How does it compare to WoW, SWG, Rift, GW2?
 Lets find out.

 Who am I?
 I’m some dude that led a top-US CS:S team for many years, was a part of two top-10 WoW guilds, and played in several WoW Arena Tournies (including the CGS invitational) and many many CS tournaments, including the CPL.
 I also had a stint working for an indie game developer several years ago.
 I like to think that I know what I’m talking about, and usually, I do.